EnMasseProject/enmasse/README.md

 You should now be able to connect to that to send and receive messages based on the addressing scheme in the config map.

+## Benchmarking

+EnMasse provides a benchmarking suite, ebench, that can run alongside the EnMasse cluster or on a separate set of machines.
+The suite is composed of an agent that sends messages to a specific address and a collector that aggregates metrics from multiple agents.
+To start an agent and a
+collector:

+    oc create -f ebench-agent-rc.yaml
+    oc create -f ebench-collector.yaml

+The agent and collector is parameterized using environment variables defined in the specification file.

+You can scale the number of agents by adjusting the number of replicas, and the collector will automatically pick up the changes and display aggregated results for all agents running.